jac307/MediaArtTutorials/MEDIAART2B06/TechWalks/TW-W1.md

 **Aperture Priority (Av)** — *Primary mode for Week 1*.
 In this mode:

 - **You select the aperture (f-stop)**
-  > *Aperture* is the size of the opening in the lens that controls how much light enters the camera and how much of the image appears in focus.
+  > *Aperture* is the size of the opening in the lens that controls how much light enters the camera.

 - **The camera automatically sets the shutter speed**
-  > *Shutter speed* is the amount of time the camera’s shutter remains open, controlling exposure and how motion is rendered.
+  > *Shutter speed* is the amount of time the camera’s shutter remains open.

 - **This mode gives you direct control over depth of field**
   > Aperture determines depth of field (how much is in focus), while the camera adjusts shutter speed to maintain proper exposure based on your aperture choice.